Joseph Vaz: Oratorian

 When Vaz returned to Goa, he spent his time preaching in the surrounding villages.
 He also joined a group of priests of the archdiocese who had decided to live together in a religious community.
 The group was formally erected as a community of the Congregation of the Oratory of St. Philip Neri on 25 September 1685, the first native religious community in the diocese.
 They took charge of the Church of the Holy Cross of Miracles, where they established their residence.
 Vaz was elected first provost of the community.

-Sri Lanka mission (1687–1711)
+Dutch Ceylon mission (1687–1711)

 Hearing of the distressful situation of the Catholics of Ceylon who reportedly had no priests for many years, Vaz desired to go to their rescue.
 But instead he was named Superior of the Canara Mission, a post which he occupied for three years.
 In 1686, Vaz obtained permission to give up this office and to proceed to Ceylon.
 He stopped in the Keladi Kingdom in 1686–1687 for a few months on his way to Ceylon, where helped by his companions, he attended to the spiritual needs of the local Christians.
 Disguised as a mendicant, he reached the port of Tuticorin on Easter Sunday 1687.